echenatwork-temp/p-capital/README.md

 # p-capital
 Homework

+The main classes of interest are the PortfolioSimulator and SimulationResultAnalyzer

 The entry point to run the code for the statistics requested in the homework assignement is in https://github.com/echenatwork-temp/p-capital/blob/master/src/main/java/portfolio/simulator/main/Main.java

 Example output
 ```